 Report and Mitigation:

-Once the fieldwork and post-fieldwork processing is completed, a comprehensive report documenting the archaeological investigation's findings, including descriptions of any significant archaeological features or artefacts discovered, is compiled.
+Once fieldwork and post-fieldwork processing are completed, a comprehensive report documenting the investigation's findings is compiled, including descriptions of any significant archaeological features or artefacts discovered.

-A mitigation plan is developed in consultation with heritage authorities to address any impacts of the solar farm on the site's archaeological resource, including site preservation, archaeological monitoring during construction, or any further excavation and documentation.
+A mitigation plan is then developed in consultation with heritage authorities to address any impacts of the solar farm on the site's archaeological resource.
+Mitigation measures may include design alterations to preserve archaeology in situ, archaeological monitoring during construction, or further excavation and recording where preservation is not feasible.

 Conclusion:

-Following these steps and the relevant regulations and guidelines ensures a thorough archaeological investigation for solar farm projects, safeguards cultural heritage, and complies with regulatory requirements.
-This comprehensive approach to heritage conservation will expedite the planning process and contribute to a successful project outcome.
+Following these stages ensures a thorough and compliant archaeological investigation for solar farm projects, safeguarding cultural heritage whilst meeting regulatory requirements.
+A well-planned approach — beginning with early engagement and a clear survey strategy — will expedite planning, reduce project risk, and contribute to a successful outcome.

-For help designing and conducting a suitable geophysical investigation of your site, call us on +44 (0) 2920 700127 or email web@terradat.co.uk
+TerraDat has extensive experience in designing and delivering geophysical surveys for solar farm developments across the UK and Ireland.
+For help planning a suitable investigation for your site, call us on +44 (0) 2920 700127 or email web@terradat.co.uk.